matovu-farid/scrap-npm-package/README.md

 ### scrapeClient.verifyWebhook(options)

-Verifies that a webhook request is authentic and recent.
+Verifies that a webhook request is authentic using HMAC-SHA256 signature verification.

 #### Parameters